XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-time-based-escrows.md

 6. Click **Create Time-based Escrow**.
 7. Copy the _Sequence Number_ of the escrow called out in the **Standby Result** field.

-The escrow is created on the XRP Ledger instance, reserving 100 XRP plus the transaction cost.
+The escrow is created on the XRP Ledger instance, reserving 100 XRP plus the transaction cost and reserve requirements.
 When you create an escrow, capture and save the **Sequence Number** so that you can use it to finish the escrow transaction.

 [![Completed Create Escrow Transaction](img/quickstart-py-escrow3.png)](img/quickstart-py-escrow3.png)